 Deputy Attorney General Rod Rosenstein, the same man who appointed Comey, recommended terminating Comey.
 Rosenstein, asserted Comey had negatively affected the reputation and credibility of the FBI and DoJ, and Comey held a press conference to recommend against criminal charges for Clinton (instead of giving the damning information to federal prosecutors).
-Remember, plenty of Leftists were previously baying for Mueller’s head on a pike (metaphorically).
+Remember, plenty of Leftists were previously baying for Comey’s head on a pike (metaphorically).

 May 9, 2017, President Trump pulled the lever, James Comey was fired.

 May 17, 2017, Deputy Attorney General Rod Rosenstein appoints former FBI Director Robert Mueller) as the Special Counsel to lead an investigation into Russian interference in the 2016 election.
 Mueller was Comey’s predecessor and both men were mentored by Eric Holder, what a coincidence!
 The scope of Mueller’s job is to investigate:

 (1) Any links and/or coordination bet ween the Russian government and individuals associated with the campaign of President Donald Trump (so, this is about Russia-Russia-Russia)

 (2) Any matters that arose or may arise directly from the investigation (so, this is a fishing expedition, “You show me the man.
 I’ll show you the crime.”)

 (3) Any other matters within the scope of 28 C.F.R. § 600.4(a); meaning to investigate and prosecute federal crimes committed in the course of, and with intent to interfere with, the Special Counsel’s investigation, such as perjury, obstruction of justice, destruction of evidence, and intimidation of witnesses (so, these are procedural crimes)